Riau-Lingga Sultanate: Territory

-Following the partition of Johor and the relinquishing of rights over the mainland peninsula, the sultanate was effectively a maritime state.
+Following the partition of Johor and the relinquishing of rights over the Malay Peninsula, the sultanate was effectively a maritime state.
 The Riau Sultanate's dominions encompassed the Riau, Lingga and Tudjuh Archipelago, including Batam, Rempang, Galang, Bintan, Combol, Kundur, Karimun, Bunguran, Lingga, Singkep, Badas, Tambelan, Natuna, Anambas and many smaller islands.
 There were also several territories in Igal, Gaung, Reteh and Mandah located in Indragiri on mainland Sumatra.
 All these territories were headed by a Datuk Kaya (nobleman), known as an Amir (equivalent to a Prince or Duke) who had been chosen by the sultan or by the ruling elite to deal with the local administration.

 Foreign relations and trade

 There were two main economic and commercial sources of wealth in Riau-Lingga, spices (especially peppers) and tin.
 The Dutch monopolised the trade system in the Riau archipelago even before the partition of 1824, and were keen to control the region after gaining influence following the Dutch-Johor-Riau agreement.